I just ran my HPA Axiom at a small event last week. The week before that, I ran my HPA Tempest at a family event.

 Myth #3: HPA is very expensive.

-Yes, it does require a bit of an investment up front, but once you have your basic setup, you can use it with a variety of different blasters.
+Yes, it does require a bit of an investment up front, but once you have your basic setup, you can use your equipment with a variety of different blasters.

 Actual HPA blasters cost only about $150-$200.